percona/pxc-docs/docs/manual/xtrabackup_sst.md

 | Default:       | xbstream           |
 | Match:         | Yes                |

 Used to specify the Percona XtraBackup streaming format.
-The default value is `streamfmt=xbstream`.
+The only option is the `xbstream` format.
+SST fails and generates an error when another format, such as `tar`, is used.

 For more information about the `xbstream` format, see [The xbstream Binary](https://www.percona.com/doc/percona-xtrabackup/8.0/xbstream/xbstream.html).